-The exception to this may be the Trade Descriptions Ordinance, which came into force on 19 July 2013, and has already seen a number of corporations prosecuted.
+The exception to this may be the Trade Descriptions Ordinance, which came into force on 19 July 2013, and has already seen a number of corporate entities prosecuted.
 It is anticipated that this will continue.

-&lt;sup>42 Crimes Ordinance (Cap 200), s159A
+45 Crimes Ordinance (Cap 200), s159A